shkshadab-shk/shkshadab-shk/README.md

 <h1>😄  shadab</h1>
 <br />

+`**Digital Craftsman (Developer / Programmer)**`

 **`Digital Craftsman (Developer / Programmer)`

+<p align="left">**Digital Craftsman (Developer / Programmer)

-<p align="left">Hey there! 👋 I'm shadab , a passionate full-stack developer on a journey to blend the worlds of technology and artificial intelligence.
+Hey there! 👋 I'm shadab , a passionate full-stack developer on a journey to blend the worlds of technology and artificial intelligence.
 Currently, I'm pursuing a degree in Artificial Intelligence and Machine Learning, driven by my fascination with how intelligent systems can revolutionize our world.

 Outside of academics, I love contributing to open-source projects and sharing my knowledge with the community.
 You can find me on GitHub, where I actively collaborate on projects, explore new technologies, and showcase my coding endeavor

-Let's connect and explore the endless possibilities at the intersection of AI, ML, and software development! 🚀</p>
+Let's connect and explore the endless possibilities at the intersection of AI, ML, and software development! </p>
 <p align="left">
   <a href="https://github.com/shkshadab-shk?tab=repositories&sort=stargazers#gh-light-mode-only">
     <img alt="total stars" title="Total stars on GitHub" src="https://custom-icon-badges.demolab.com/github/stars/shkshadab-shk?color=3ea97d&style=for-the-badge&labelColor=40b682&logo=star#gh-light-mode-only"/></a>